 Establish Your Web Presence

 These days, tour operators wanting to be successful must have a website.
 To be found on search engines, you’ll find it very helpful to hire a search engine optimization specialist.

 Your website will tell customers all about your company and what you offer.
 All your social media posts should link to your website.
 This is so that potential clients can find all the information they need, including your contact details.

 Adding a blog to your site can build SEO optimization.
-Spending time on building up your social media posts can also help a lot.
+Spending time building up your social media posts can also help a lot.
 It would depend on your target demographic. if you want more under 40, spend more time on social media.
-For over 40s, try more newspaper and local advertising.
+For those over 40s, try more newspaper and local advertising.